 We take advantage of Sweet Briar’s extraordinary setting, its related summer arts programs, and its sister organization, the Virginia Center for the Creative Arts: outdoor and proscenium plays staged by Endstation Repertory Company; visits with artists in residence at the VCCA’s Mt.
 San Angelo campus; treks to the nearby Blue Ridge Mountains.
 Guest alumni artists offer readings and performances and share their post-YWW journeys.
 Everyone joins a publishing staff, among them, literary, news, audio, online, and video magazines; and they attend literary salons.
 They also perform at open mics and the Writer's Cafe, a celebrated space for showcasing original work.

-Session I (Two Weeks: June 23-July 5) is designed for writers with a range of experience — those new to study in a specific genre as well as those seeking to build their existing craft repertoire.
+Session I (Two Weeks: June 22-July 4, 2014) is designed for writers with a range of experience — those new to study in a specific genre as well as those seeking to build their existing craft repertoire.
 Eligibility: Rising 9th grade through rising 12th grade.
 Features: intensive workshops, labs, readings, faculty conferencing, independent writing, publication and performance.

-Session II (Three Weeks: July 7-July 26) includes all Session I features plus visiting artists, in-depth genre reading and writing with emphasis on technique, revision, and the road to publication.
+Session II (Three Weeks: July 6-July 25, 2014) includes all Session I features plus visiting artists, in-depth genre reading and writing with emphasis on technique, revision, and the road to publication.
 Eligibility: Rising 10th grade through rising college freshmen.
 A more advanced session, it requires commitment to revision and pushing the limits of the genre.

-OTHER DETAILS: A tuition of $1500 for Session I (2 weeks) and $2300 for Session II (3 weeks) includes instruction by published professional writers who are also master teachers, trained counselors who are both writers and teachers, room, board, recreation, supplementary accident insurance, local transportation, and a personal copy of the Workshop literary magazine in which all participants are featured.
+OTHER DETAILS: Tuition, which will be posted December 1, includes instruction by published professional writers who are also master teachers, trained counselors who are both writers and teachers, room, board, recreation, supplementary accident insurance, local transportation, and a personal copy of the Workshop literary magazine in which all participants are featured.
 The average writer-student ratio is 1:12.
 Dormitory rooms are double-, triple-, and quad-occupancy; participants may request a roommate.
 The counselor-student ratio averages 1:8; females and males are accommodated in separate dormitory areas.
 Participants are supervised in all aspects of the program.
-A limited number of partial scholarships, based on financial need, are available.
-The financial aid application is linked to our online application and should be submitted by the application deadline (see online application for details of funds available).
-The deadline for completed applications is March 1.
-Acceptances are emailed on March 25.
-A nonrefundable deposit of $250 must be made by April 1 to reserve space in the program; additional payments totaling the tuition balance must be made by May 1 and June 1.
+A limited number of partial scholarships, based on financial need, are available; financial aid information is included with the application.
+The online application will be posted January 6, 2014.
+The deadline for completed applications is March 1, 2014.
+Acceptances are emailed on March 24, 2014.
+A nonrefundable deposit of $250 must be made by April 1, 2014 to reserve space in the program; additional payments totaling the tuition balance must be made by May 1 and June 1, 2014.
 Preferable mode of payment is by credit card; or, if necessary, by check/money order.